openshift/enhancements/enhancements/network/bgp-ovn-kubernetes.md

 field, “transport” will be added with values “geneve” or “none” (default geneve).
 The transport option in the CRD may be used to toggle between using Geneve encapsulation (the default today) or using no encapsulation.
 With no encapsulation, east/west packets are routed directly on the underlay using routing learned via BGP.
 This is supported for Layer 3 networks only.
-Enabling a transport of “none” for Layer 2 networks will have no effect.
+Enabling a transport of “none” for Layer 2 networks will result in an error status in the network CR.
 Enabling a transport of “none” without selecting all nodes for RouteAdvertisements will also break east/west traffic between those nodes, as there will not be routes propagated into the BGP network for unselected nodes.
 Users should expect disruption when the transport of a network is changed.

 #### BGP Configuration